lchinguyen/modelscope-rag-observability/README.md

 ## 6. Self-Improvement Optimization Loop

-ModelScope uses evaluation and observability signals from previous experiments to improve and recommend retrieval improvements over time.
+uses evaluation and observability signals from previous experiments to improve and recommend retrieval improvements over time.

 After each experiment run, the optimizer analyzes:
 - grounding quality